 House Bill 2813 (Rep. Steve Pierce) and Borrelli tried to get a similar bill through the House that would have allowed both commercial and tribal retail sports betting in Arizona.
 The bill made it out of the House Appropriations Committee in February and onto the House floor in March, only to stall as COVID-19 concerns rose.

 House Bill 2772 (Rep. Jeff Weninger) — a companion bill to Senate Bill 1797 (Sen. T.J.
-Shope) — authorizes sports betting (called “event wagering” in the legislation) and fantasy sports contest betting in Arizona both on and off tribal lands, contingent upon federal approval of the amended Arizona Gaming Compact.
+Shope) — authorizes sports betting (called “event wagering” in the legislation) and fantasy sports contest betting in Arizona both on and off tribal lands, contingent upon federal approval of the amended Arizona Gaming Compact which was granted on May 24, 2021.
 It also authorizes electronic keno and mobile draw games off Indian lands.
 Referred to as the 2021 Gaming Act in the amended Arizona Gaming Compact, HB 2772 was signed into law on April 15, 2021.

 Arizona Online Gambling Fact Table